-new paintings, reviews and news.
+new paintings, prints, reviews, and news.

 Tuesday, February 9, 2010